 July-Sept of any given year.

-Oct-Dec of any given year, well-known for Black Friday and the holiday shopping season.
+Oct-Dec of any given year is well-known for Black Friday and the holiday shopping season.

 Service to help manage accounts.

-A retail store purchase for resale on Amazon.
+A retail store purchases for resale on Amazon.

 A product that a seller can replenish from a supplier and sell continuously.